Horn Response, Hiss and Equalization

 -

-Our reference point is 15 kHz.
+Our reference frequency is 15 kHz.
 Constant Directivity Horns stop exhibiting constant directivity behavior around 7-8 kHz.

 -

-Therefore, directivity (as an energy repartition) above this point has minimal impact on the energy at 15 kHz (as 15 kHz is roughly one octave above 7-8 kHz).
-Directivity at 15 kHz is dictated by the driver, not by the horn.
+Therefore, directivity above this point has minimal impact on energy at 15 kHz, which is mostly dictated by the driver.

 -

-Acoustic loading is inversely proportional to frequency.
-Consequently, it has minimal influence on 15 kHz, almost none.
+Acoustic loading is inversely proportional to frequency and has almost no influence at 15 kHz.

 -